akka/akka.github.com/blog/_posts/2021-01-21-akka-persistence-jdbc-5.0.0-released.md

 The serialized events are not wrapped with Akka’s `PersistentRepr` as before but directly saved as a blob payload into the column using Akka's serialization mechanism.

  In order to migrate to the new schema, a migration tool capable of reading the serialized representation of `PersistentRepr` is required.
-That tool doesn’t exist yet, therefore, the **new schema can only be used with new applications**.
+That tool [doesn’t exist yet](https://github.com/akka/akka-persistence-jdbc/issues/317), therefore, the **new schema can only be used with new applications**.

- **If you have an existing database you need to update the configuration or migrate your data to the new schema.** See [Migration](https://doc.akka.io/docs/akka-persistence-jdbc/5.0/migration.html)**.
+ **If you have an existing database you need to update the configuration.** See [Migration](https://doc.akka.io/docs/akka-persistence-jdbc/5.0/migration.html)**.

  The new schema also supports [Replicated Event Sourcing](https://doc.akka.io/docs/akka/current/typed/replicated-eventsourcing.html#replicated-event-sourcing).